 Check Your Work

 All that’s left on this ad creation screen is to name your ad — e.g. “Get Rich Quick Scheme #5186” — and hit continue.
 You’ll then come to a new screen where you will review all your information before your ad goes live, and absolutely do that: check your image, targeting, links, the lot.

 Sometimes you make a mistake, but sometimes the system switches back on a link to Amazon UK or Apple Australia that you had previously switched off.
 Other bugs have popped up previously — like the image associated with the ad disappearing.
 In short, if something looks funny on this confirmation screen, don’t ignore it.
 Usually this is a sign that something has gone awry.
 Simply click the button below to go back and fix it.
 Make sure to thoroughly check everything at this point because the ad will serve very quickly and spend your money just as fast too.

-BookBub has made some minor changes to the ad creation interface.
+BookBub has made a change to the ad creation interface.
 It happened just as I was proofing the book, and I was able to make minor adjustments to the ad creation guide just before formatting.
 I’d like to talk about these changes in a little more detail though as they are causing a little confusion.

 Which is very handy, if a little confusing to some!

 It also proves that the difference between the number of Followers and the number of Readers – as BookBub is calling the latter group – can be quite considerable.

 For example, one author I sometimes target for my writer books is Gary Vaynerchuk.
 With just 596 Followers, you could reasonably think he might not be worth the trouble of targeting.
 However, I have been targeting him recently as he had a Featured Deal not too long ago.
 And as you can see in the below screen shot, he actually has 7,422 Readers you can potentially target.